insomniacslk/irc-slack/README.md

 # IRC-to-Slack gateway

 `irc-slack` is an IRC-to-Slack gateway.
-Run it locally, and it will spawn an IRC server that will let you use your Slack teams via IRC.
+It is an IRC server that lets you connect to your Slack teams with your IRC client.

 [![](images/team_chat_2x.png)](https://xkcd.com/1782/)